 The Section 504 regulations were the first series of laws that granted some protection to those with disabilities.
 It would be another 13 years for the ADA legislation to be drafted and passed, which was another crucial win for the disabled community.
 The ADA is a more inclusive law that offers “more robust protections against discrimination,” as explained by The Smithsonian, and it’s one that would not have existed if it weren’t for Judy Heumann and the hundreds of activists who fought back in a world that didn’t expect them to fight at all.
 Due to their tremendous contributions, people, regardless of ability, are ensured the rights of accessibility and equal employment opportunities, as well as the right to be regarded as capable and necessary humans.

 Whether you’re trying to make your business ADA compliant or are needing a platform lift, stairlift, or wheelchair ramp to make your home feel like home, Able Care Group in New Jersey can provide you with the mobility solutions you need.
 Every person deserves to live their life to the fullest, and Able Care Group is committed to helping make that happen.
-Contact our team of specialists to get efficient and professional installations for your New Jersey home or business — we look forward to hearing from you.
+Contact our team of mobility experts to get efficient and professional installations for your New Jersey home or business — we look forward to hearing from you.